newhannes/in-the-datas-own-words/content/posts/immigration-post-1.md

 Does the data around the surge in immigration support Banerjee and Duflo's view?
 Or are Republican messaging points more on target in this case?
 What are economists saying?
 Let's explore!

 #### The Situation
 I have mentioned a "recent surge in immigration" in the US several times but haven't explained what I am vaguely referencing.
+In their chapter, Banerjee and Duflo argue that despite the public's heightened concern over immigrant hordes, the share of immigrants globally is roughly unchanged from its level in the 20th century.
+This is not true of the United States.

 #### Expert Views